brimdata/super/book/src/formats/sup.md

 [super-structured data](model.md).

 SUP builds upon the elegant simplicity of JSON with "type decorators".
-Where the type of a value is not implied by its syntax, a parenthesized type decorator is appended to the value thus establishing a well-defined type for every value expressed in source text.
+Where the type of a value is not implied by its syntax, a type decorator is appended to the value interposed with double colons to establish a concrete type for every value expressed in source text.

 SUP is also a superset of JSON in that all JSON documents are valid SUP values.